-FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high risk carriers.
-Additionally, States are asked to allocate resources to participate in the enhanced investigations training being offered by FMCSA.
-Finally, States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.
+FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high-risk carriers.
+States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.

 Check this box if:

 As evidenced by the trend analysis data, the State has not identified a significant passenger transportation safety problem.
 Therefore, the State will not establish a specific passenger transportation goal in the current fiscal year.
 However, the State will continue to enforce the Federal Motor Carrier Safety Regulations (FMCSRs) pertaining to passenger transportation by CMVs in a manner consistent with the MCSAP Comprehensive Policy as described either below or in the roadside inspection section.